Configuration

 Most users need to create a single package, containing one or more parts, and maybe an assembly.

-That is achieved by creating a configuration file (partcad.yaml
+That is achieved by creating a configuration file (partcad.yaml) that defines the package and

 declares all parts and assemblies it contains.